-- Optimizing your website so that you are found when government buyers and M&A firms use your targeted keyword phrases.
+Optimizing your website to get found when government buyers and M&A firms search for your solutions.

 Here are 5 ideas for government contractors to consider as they introduce and optimize their social media marketing process.